diogeneshas/rails-ajax-crud/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Implementation of CRUD using Rails + AJAX

-Things you may want to cover:
+Things i want to cover:

 * Setup new Rails application